top of page

 Myth: ADHD isn’t real

-Despite this lack of understanding, there is evidence to suggest that ADHD is a real genetic condition that can be passed down from family member to family member.
+However, there is evidence to suggest that ADHD is a genuine genetic condition that can be passed down from family member to family member.

-There are key differences in specific areas of the ADHD brain that can be passed down.
-A 2019 study found that increases in functional connectivity in specific brain areas are linked to the symptoms of ADHD
+Studies indicate key differences in specific brain areas associated with ADHD that can be inherited.
+For example, a 2019 study found that increased functional connectivity in certain brain areas correlates with ADHD traits

 Myth: You can’t have ADHD if you are not hyperactive

-The hyperactive-impulsive and combined types of ADHD both contain hyperactive symptoms, but the inattention type of ADHD is different.
+Both the hyperactive-impulsive and combined types of ADHD include hyperactive symptoms, while the inattention type lacks any hyperactivity.

 Myth: Only boys have ADHD

-Nowadays, there continues to be a lack of understanding surrounding the presentation of ADHD in girls.
-Girls are less likely to present with hyperactive symptoms and more likely to mask their symptoms.
+However, ADHD affects all genders, but there continues to be a lack of understanding surrounding the presentation of ADHD in girls and nonbinary individuals.
+Girls and nonbinary individuals present less with hyperactive symptoms and hide their traits more.

-More research on ADHD in girls is needed to make way for improvements in diagnostic testing and treatments for ADHD.
+More research on ADHD in girls and nonbinary individuals is vital for enhancing diagnostic measures and treatments.

 Myth: Bad parenting causes ADHD

-But this simply isn’t true.
-ADHD is a neurodevelopmental difference, like autism
+But this belief is false; ADHD is a neurodevelopmental difference similar to autism

-Anyone with any parenting style can have a child with ADHD.
-Punishing kids for things they can’t control may make ADHD symptoms worse, not better.
+Parents with any parenting style can have a child with ADHD.
+Punishing children for behaviour beyond their control may also exacerbate ADHD symptoms.

 Myth: ADHD can be cured

-There is no cure for ADHD, although there are treatments, such as ADHD coaching, that can help a person with ADHD manage their symptoms.
+While there is no cure for ADHD, treatments like ADHD coaching can help individuals manage their symptoms.

 Myth: Those with ADHD are just lazy

-But the truth is that those with ADHD are trying just as hard as those without ADHD, but they face barriers to full participation.
+However, the reality is that those with ADHD exert just as much effort as those without the condition but they face unique barriers.

-ADHD is not a matter of laziness or a lack of motivation.
-Instead, tasks that require executive functioning, such as focusing and waiting, are more difficult for ADHDers.
+ADHD isn't simply a matter of laziness or a lack of motivation.
+Instead, tasks demanding executive functions, such as focusing and waiting, present great challenges for ADHDers.

-While ADHD is commonly diagnosed in childhood, many adults are also diagnosed with it.
+Although ADHD is frequently diagnosed in children, many adults also receive the diagnosis.

 Myth: ADHD is a learning disability

-Some studies show that around 20–60% of ADHD individuals also experience learning disabilities (Czamara et al., 2013).
+However, ADHD often coexists with learning disabilities.
+Studies suggest that around 20–60% of individuals with ADHD also experience learning disabilities (Czamara et al., 2013).

 Myth: Accommodations for ADHD are an unfair advantage

-Individuals with ADHD experience significant barriers in school and the workplace.
+Individuals with ADHD face significant challenges in educational and workplace environments.

-For women, the statistics are better, but not by much.
-Women with ADHD are 1.3 times more likely to be unemployed than adult women without ADHD (Biederman et al., 2006)
+Women with ADHD have slightly better statistics, being 1.3 times more likely to be unemployed than adult women without ADHD (Biederman et al., 2006)

-They may prefer remote working but could be fine without it.
-This is different from needing remote work or other accommodations to stay employed or graduate from school.
+Accommodations do not create an unfair advantage because those without disabilities don’t need them to succeed.
+You may prefer remote work but could be fine without it.
+This is different from needing remote work to stay employed.

 Continue Learning About ADHD

-It would also be appreciated if you could share this post with those you know because the more people who understand ADHD, the better off society will be.
+Please share this post with others: the more people understand ADHD, the better equipped society becomes.

 Book a Free Consultation With Blue Sky Learning

-Blue Sky Learning team members embody values of compassion, empathy, and person-centered approaches to care.
+At Blue Sky Learning, the team embodies compassion, empathy, and a person-centered approach to care.

 Comments